nigyta/dfast_core/README.md

 * [LAST](http://last.cbrc.jp/) (GPLv3)

 ## Trouble shoot
+* DBsearch is slow
+The default aligner GHOSTX is fast but requires a large amount of memory.
+In our environment, it uses 1.8Gbyte memory per process.
+If your machine does not have enough memory, decrease the number of CPUs (--cpu 2 or --cpu 1) or use BLASTP instead (--aligner blastp).
 * GLIBCXX not found error in Linux system
 If your system is old, DFAST will abort with the message "/usr/lib64/libstdc++.so.6: version 'GLIBCXX_3.4.15' not found".
 In this case, you need to update "libstdc++.so.6".
-(You might need to a newer version of GCC)
+(You might need to install a newer version of GCC.)
 Please check the file as following: `strings /usr/lib64/libstdc++.so.6 | grep GLIBCXX`

 ## <a id="citation"></a>Citation